-An active outreach program will be implemented to help raise awareness about the registry and to encourage inclusion of data from all incident cases of MTC in participating states.
+Active outreach efforts have been implemented to help raise awareness about the registry and to encourage inclusion of data from all incident cases of MTC in participating states.
 Leading experts at thyroid cancer referral centers in the United States will be contacted and provided with information about the registry.
-Consideration will be given to having a booth at the Annual Meeting of the American Thyroid Association (and potentially other professional meetings of relevance) describing the MTC Registry and seeking support from members for active cases.
+Booths have been set up at the Annual Meetings of the American Thyroid Association (and potentially other professional meetings of relevance) describing the MTC Registry and seeking support from members for active cases.
 Participation from leading thyroid cancer experts is anticipated to increase the active participation of physicians with access to the relevant clinical data on incident cases.

-In addition, organizations such as the American Thyroid Association, The Endocrine Society, American Association of Clinical Endocrinology (AACE) and ThyCa (The Thyroid Cancer Survivors' Association, Inc.) may be contacted to solicit their involvement in making physicians and patients aware of the registry through their educational programs and on-line resources.
-This will include the development of a manuscript describing the project for submission to Thyroid, the official journal of the American Thyroid Association.
+In addition, organizations such as the American Thyroid Association, The Endocrine Society, American Association of Clinical Endocrinology (AACE) and ThyCa (The Thyroid Cancer Survivors' Association, Inc.) have been contacted to solicit their involvement in making physicians and patients aware of the registry through their educational programs and on-line resources.
+This included the development of a manuscript that describes the project and was published in Thyroid, the official journal of the American Thyroid Association.